-The mission of the MPCAC is to accredit academic programs that provide science-based education and training in the practice of counseling and psychological services at the master’s level, using both counseling and psychological principles and theories as they apply to specific populations and settings.
+The mission of the MPCAC is to accredit academic programs that provide science-based education and training in the practice of counseling and psychological services at the master’s degree level, using both counseling and psychological principles and theories as they apply to specific populations and settings.
 Although programs may vary in the specific model of training and professional development utilized, commitment to science-based education is emphasized in the interest of providing services that are culturally responsive and that promote the public good.

 MPCAC objectives are as follows:

-- To promote master’s level preparation in the practice of scientifically-based, culturally responsive counseling and psychological services that promote the public interest of all people.
+- To promote master’s degree level preparation in the practice of scientifically-based, culturally responsive counseling and psychological services that promote the public interest of all people.

 - To promote the integration of science and practice as a goal for practitioners working in the areas of counseling and psychological services.